-The inspection assessed progress with any areas for improvement identified during and since the last care inspection and to determine if the home was delivering safe, effective and compassionate care and if the service was well led.
+The inspection assessed progress with any areas for improvement identified during and since the last care inspection and sought to determine if the home was delivering safe, effective and compassionate care and if the service was well led.

-Evidence of good practice was found in relation to infection prevention and control, the home's environment, communication between residents, staff and other key stakeholders.
+Evidence of good practice was found in relation to staff supervision and appraisal, communication between residents, staff and other key stakeholders, the culture and ethos of the home and governance arrangements.